SkywardApps/popcorn/docs/Documentation.md

 This document contains protocol level documentation -- that is, the contract defined with the API consumer, regardless of platform-specific implementation.

-Platform-specific implementation documentation can be found:
+Platform-specific implementation documentation can be found here:
 + [DotNet](dotnet/DotNetDocumentation.md)

 ## Declaring included fields